techreturners/js_coding_exercises/README.md

 });
 ```

-To run **ONE** test file at a time you can enter into the terminal npm test followed by the file extension:
+⚠️ But make sure when you push remotely to github that you have re-enabled all the tests!

-    npm test exercise004.test.js
+Lastly, to run **ONE** test file at a time you can use the command `npm test` followed by the path to the file:

-But make sure when you push remotely to github that you have re-enabled all the test files!
+    npm test test/exercise004.test.js

 ### 🔎 Edge cases